MichaelParenti/Video-Background/README.md

 # Video-Background
-Here is how to have a video as your webpage background.
+Here is how to have an automatically playing video as your webpage background.